 Professor Payne has also received a number of academic and industry awards including the 2003 Ig Nobel Prize in Physics.
 He has also established a range of commercial and academic links with countries including China, Sri Lanka, USA and UK.

-In his current appointment, he has played a significant leadership role in Victoria University (VU) being ranked in the top 2% of the World’s universities.
-This includes having the majority of VU’s research being assessed as being at, or above world standard.
-Professor Payne has also recently led the establishment of VU Research.
-This is a unique, whole-of-University department responsible for the conduct and development of all of VU’s research and research training activities.
+He played a significant leadership role in Victoria University (VU) being ranked in the top 2% of the world’s universities (THE World University Rankings 2017-2021).
+This included having the majority of VU’s research being assessed as being at, or above world standard.
+Professor Payne also led the establishment of VU Research, a whole-of-University department responsible for the conduct and development of all of VU’s research and research training activities.

 Casey, MM., J.T.
 Harvey, A. Telford, R.M Eime, A. Mooney and W.R.
 Payne.
 Effectiveness of a school- community linked program on physical activity levels and health-related quality of life for adolescent girls, in Hassan, A. (Ed.).
 School Nutrition and Activity: Impacts on Wellbeing.
 CRC Press.
 45-74, 2015.

 Casey, M, W.R.
 Payne and R. Eime.
 Organisational readiness and capacity –building strategies of sporting organisations to promote health, in Weed, M. (Ed.)
 Sport and Leisure Management Vol 1.
 Dimensions of Sport and Leisure Management.
 Sage, 2013.